0BAB1/HOLY_CORE_COURSE/tutorial.md

 Tutorial heavily based on [DDCA lectures, chapter 7](https://www.youtube.com/watch?v=lrN-uBKooRY&list=PLh8QClfSUTcbfTnKUz_uPOn-ghB4iqAhs).
 PS :  the intro is legendary.

+It is also based on the *Digital Design and
+Computer Architecture, RISC-V Edition* Book from Sarah & David Harris (The persons that teaches the youtube lectures mentionned above).
+I'll let you do your own research to get your hands on the PDF ;)

 Here is what we'll aim to build in this tutorial :

 ![finished single cycle](./Complete_single_cycle.png)

+You can also find some tables for instructions [here](https://five-embeddev.com/riscv-user-isa-manual/Priv-v1.12/instr-table.html).

 In order to achieve this, we'll (more or less) follow the [DDCA lectures, chapter 7](https://www.youtube.com/watch?v=lrN-uBKooRY&list=PLh8QClfSUTcbfTnKUz_uPOn-ghB4iqAhs) lectures (availible for free on youtube).